 You may need to use different forms of pain medications on script, as well as those that can be purchased over the counter.
 Please ensure you speak to your healthcare provider about setting up a pain management plan when using medications

 You will also need to look at hormone therapy to help slow down the growth and expression of the disease and microscopic implants and also help with the associated symptoms of the disease.
 Hormones will usually be in the form of progesterone only medications and gonadotropin-releasing hormone antagonists and agonists.
 You may be prescribed other hormones depending on your individual case and symptoms.

 Although all of these hormone therapies are effective at treating endometriosis, but, they all have different side effects.
 You need to talk to your doctor and pharmacists about the side effects and risk factors of any medications and hormones that you are taking.

-Before starting any treatment, it is important to know all of your options and the potential outcomes of all of them and to know that the people that you are seeing are specialists in endometriosis and know how to manage the disease properly.
-That can often be the hardest thing to find and why you need to do your homework and see people who are specialists in this area of medicine.
+Before starting any treatment, it is important to know all of your options and the potential outcomes of all of them and to know that the people that you are seeing are and expert in endometriosis and know how to manage the disease properly.
+That can often be the hardest thing to find and why you need to do your homework and see people who are experts in this area of medicine.

 -No Stone Left Unturned